 After the cavity is full, it is pressurized to pack out the part.
-This is usually done during hold using 2nd stage pressure.
-While most molds do not have cavity pressure sensors to measure the exact pressure in the cavity, matching plastic pressure inside the barrel is usually sufficient.
-While most electric presses convert injection force directly into plastic pressure in the barrel, on hydraulic presses the plastic pressure must usually be converted from the hydraulic pressure.
+This usually is done during hold, using second-stage pressure.
+While most molds do not have cavity pressure sensors to measure the exact pressure in the cavity, matching plastic pressure inside the barrel usually is sufficient.
+While most electric presses convert injection force directly into plastic pressure in the barrel, on hydraulic presses the plastic pressure usually must be converted from the hydraulic pressure.

 The first step in converting hydraulic pressure to plastic pressure requires calculation of the intensification ratio.
-The intensification ratio is the area of the injection cylinder divided by the area of the screw (Figure 2).
-This is then multiplied times the hydraulic pressure to calculate plastic pressure in the barrel.
+The intensification ratio is the area of the injection cylinder divided by the area of the screw (see Figure 2).
+This is then multiplied by the hydraulic pressure to calculate plastic pressure in the barrel.

-The 2^{nd} stage plastic pressure from the original process is calculated from the hydraulic hold pressure setting used on the original press.
-Next, the plastic pressure is converted to the hydraulic pressure to be used for the hold pressure on the new press (Figure 3).
-This can be repeated for back pressure as well.
+The second-stage plastic pressure from the original process is calculated from the hydraulic hold pressure setting used on the original press.
+Next, the plastic pressure is converted to the hydraulic pressure to be used for the hold pressure on the new press (see Figure 3).
+This can be repeated for backpressure as well.